What is Apex?

-“Apex is a strongly typed, object-oriented programing language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API. “
+"Apex is a highly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API."

-A strongly typed, object-oriented programming language means that Apex has strict typing rules, where developers define the data type of a data structure.
+A strongly typed, object-oriented programming language means that it has strict type rules, where developers define the data type of a data structure.

-Flow and transaction control statements are used to determine the next statement to execute (flow) and to manage transactions in the database on Salesforce servers.
+Flow and transaction control statements are used to determine which statement to execute (flow) and to manage transactions in the database on Salesforce servers.

-An API is whenever software components are communicating with each other.
-An API call is whenever you make a call to a server using APIs.
-For example, when you login, you are making an API call.
+An API is when software components communicate with each other.
+An API call is when you invoke a server using APIs.
+For example, when you log in, you make an API call.

-Simply put, Apex is a type of programming language specifically designed for Salesforce functionalities.
-It is created to work with and for Salesforce’s servers and databases.
+Simply put, it is a type of programming language designed specifically for Salesforce functionality.
+It was created to work with and for Salesforce's servers and databases.

-According to Salesforce, Salesforce is a platform that hardly needs any code and you can manage just fine with point and click.
+According to Salesforce, Salesforce is a platform that hardly needs any code and that you can manage just fine with point-and-click.
 So, why is there still a need for Salesforce developers and a programming language like Apex?

-Sometimes a business needs more complex business functionalities or processes than are available in the standard Salesforce environment.
+Sometimes a company needs more complex business functionality or processes than are available in the standard Salesforce environment.
 This is when you need a Salesforce developer.
-In order to create these extra functionalities developers use Apex.
+To create these additional functionalities, developers use Apex.

-For most developers Apex is fairly easy to learn; it is a lot like Java and Salesforce provides free Trailhead courses in preparation for their developer certification.
-Developers use Salesforce’s Lightning Platform to write their code and create new functionalities and processes.
+For most developers, Apex is fairly easy to learn; it is very similar to Java, and Salesforce offers free Trailhead courses to prepare for their developer certification.
+Developers use Salesforce's Lightning Platform to write their code and create new features and processes.